What is the unitary patent?

 A link is thus made to the entry into force of the Agreement on Unified Patent Court which will enter into force:

-- or on the first day of the 4th month after the deposit of the 13th instrument of ratification or accession (whereby France, Germany and the United Kingdom must be included among these 13 states),
+- either on the first day of the 4th month after the deposit of the 13th instrument of ratification or accession (whereby France, Germany and the United Kingdom must be included among these 13 states),

 - or on the first day of the 4th month after the date of entry into force of the amendments to Regulation (EC) 1215/2012 (Regulation (EU) No 1215/2012 of the European Parliament and of the Council of 20.12.2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (OJEU L351/1 of 20.12.2010), including any subsequent amendments) concerning its relationship with this Agreement